harmonydata/harmonydata.github.io/content/en/blog/analyse-two-completely-different-surveys.md

 ---
-title: "10 Data Harmonisation Examples That Move Businesses and Organisations Forward"
+title: "Mastering Survey Data Analysis with Harmony - A Smart Guide"
 description: "Unlock the secrets of survey data with Harmony.
 Learn how to analyse and harmonise data for insightful decisions in our comprehensive guide."
 date: 2024-04-09
 image: "/images/world.png"